Outer approximation algorithms for convex vector optimization problems: The algorithm and variants

 \section{The algorithm and variants}

-We will first provide the main framework of a CVOP algorithm which solves PS scalarizations iteratively and finds a finite weak $\epsilon$-solution to problem \eqref{P} for a given $\epsilon>0$.
-Then, we will provide some variants.
+In this section, we will first provide the main framework of a CVOP algorithm \revv{that} solves PS scalarizations iteratively and finds a finite weak $\epsilon$-solution to problem \eqref{P} for a given $\epsilon>0$.
+Then, we will provide some variants \revvv{based on selecting the parameters of the scalarizations}.